World Food Safety Day 2023: Check Theme, History and Significance, Here

 Food safety is the absence of safe, acceptable levels of hazards in food that may harm the health of consumers.
 Food-borne hazards can be chemical or physical in nature and are often invisible to the plain eye.

 Examples: Viruses, bacteria or pesticide residues and microbiological elements, etc.

 Why is food safety necessary?

-As per an estimation nearly 600 million people in the world fall ill and 420,000 die after eating food contaminated by viruses, bacteria, parasites or chemical substances every year.
+As per an estimation, nearly 600 million people fall ill and 420,000 die after eating food contaminated by viruses, bacteria, parasites, or chemical substances every year.